NicolasBernaerts/tasmota/common/README.md

 ![RCWL0516](./screen/tasmota-sensor-main-pres.png)

 This generic sensor drivers allows to :
-  - standardize local sensors access (temprature, humidity and presence)
+  - standardize access to local and remote sensors (temperature, humidity and presence)
   - historisation of weekly and yearly measures
   - use of MQTT remote sensors